Project 4: OpenMP and Hybrid Parallelism

 Now, let’s implement so OpenMP loop parallelism.

-3. Perform a thread-to-thread speedup study of your MMM code either on your laptop or HPCC.
-Compute the total time to solution for a few thread counts (in powers of 2): 1,2,4,...T, where T is the maximum number of threads available on the machine you are using.
-Do this for matrix sizes of N=20,100,1000.
+will do here.
+Does it perform as you expect?
+If not, consider the OpenMP directives you are using. - Perform a thread-to-thread speedup study of your MMM code either on your laptop or HPCC.
+Compute the total time to solution for a few thread counts (in powers of 2):

-5. Verify that for the same input matrices that the solution does not depend on the number of threads.
+.
+Compare the scaling of the MMM for different matrix dimensions. - Verify that for the same input matrices that the solution does not depend on the number of threads.

 Part 2: Adding OpenMP threading to a simple MPI application